Cannibalism in poultry: Prevalence

 Cannibalism among layer hen flocks is highly variable; when it is not problematic, mortalities among production systems are generally similar.
 Published data on the prevalence of cannibalism could be misleading due to the inclusion of vent-pecking by some researchers but not others.
 Mortalities, due mainly to cannibalism, can be up to 15% in egg-laying flocks housed in aviaries, straw yards, and free-range systems.
 Because egg-laying strains of chickens can be kept in smaller group sizes in cage systems, cannibalism is reduced, leading to a lowered trend in mortality as compared to non-cage systems.
 In a study which examined 'skin damage' (most of which would have been caused by pecking) on hens at the end of their productive lives, damage was lowest in hens from free range systems, followed by barns, then furnished cages, and highest in conventional or battery cages.

 Methods of control

 Beak-trimming

 Beak-trimming is the most common method of preventing or reducing injuries by cannibalism.
 In a three-year study of floor-housed laying hens, death by cannibalism was reported as 7% in beak-trimmed birds but was increased to 18% in non-trimmed birds.
 This method can be considered cruel as it causes acute and chronic pain to the bird.
 The beaks of poultry are highly sensitive to pain, touch, heat and pressure.
 They use their beaks to forage the ground.
-Trimming their beaks makes them lose their ability to sense the external world and could cause neuromas, which are bundles of severed nerve endings becoming exposed due to beak trimming.
+Trimming their beaks makes them lose their ability to sense the external world and could cause the formation of neuromas, which are bundles of severed nerve endings becoming exposed due to beak trimming.